Lachlan River: History

 The Lachlan River is located in the traditional homelands of the Wiradjuri Aboriginal people.
-The Wiradjuri lived along the Wambuul (Macquarie), the Galari (Lachlan) and the Marrmabidya (Murrumbidgee), in the area known as "the land of the three rivers".
+The Wiradjuri lived along the Macquarie, Lachlan and Murrumbidgee Rivers, in the area known as "the land of the three rivers".

 Acting-Surveyor George William Evans visited the river in 1815, naming it the Lachlan River after Lachlan Macquarie, the governor of the colony of New South Wales.
 The Lachlan River was substantially explored by John Oxley in 1817.
 In the early days of colonial New South Wales, the southern part of the Lachlan was known as Fish River.
 It was only after further exploration that it was realised that these two rivers were the same river and the name Fish River was dropped.